Comxx/bambu-lab-pushover-notify/README.md

 > [!IMPORTANT]
 > **This is a work in progress**.
+>**This Will Only work X1c or X1 I may add the other in future**

 ## Requirements

 - Basic knowledge of git, windows scheduled tasks, task scheduler, starting an administrative powershell session, etc.
+- Bambu Labs X1c or X1
 - Windows.
 May work with linux platforms with some tweaks..
 - Git
 - Python
+- WLED controlled Led strip - Optional
 - mqtt-explorer - Optional
 - A pushover account [https://pushover.net](https://pushover.net) is required and a pushover application created [https://pushover.net/apps/build](https://pushover.net/apps/build).
-- Wled
 ## Setup

 Start Powershell as admin (Windows 10).
 Assuming you're on the C:\ drive, follow the instructions below: